-- Current Revenue Projection Estimates Assume: - Property Tax: Property taxes assume base revenue of \$12M from FY24.
-From this base, we project incremental new growth of approximately \$850,000. - Sales Tax: Based on PCMC's statistical sales tax model. - Franchise Tax: Modeled as a log-transformed function of time, this model was selected as we assume tapering demand for telecommunications services as new demand and new telecom services may hit saturation points. - Licenses: Assumes linear trend growth in line with historical averages. - BP&E Fees: Assumes linear trend growth in line with historical averages. - Recreation: Assumes linear trend growth in line with historical averages. - Other Revenue: Assumes linear trend growth in line with historical averages.

-- Ice: Assumes linear trend growth in line with historical averages. - o Interfund Transfers: Assumes growth of 4% from FY24. - Intergovernmental Revenues: Assumes linear trend growth in line with historical averages.
+- Current revenue projection estimates assume: - Property Tax: Property taxes assume base revenue of \$12M from FY24.
+From this base, we project incremental new growth of approximately \$850,000. - Sales Tax: Based on PCMC's statistical sales tax model. - Franchise Tax: Modeled as a log-transformed function of time, this model was selected as we assume tapering demand for telecommunications services as new demand and new telecom services may hit saturation points. - Licenses: Assumes linear trend growth in line with historical averages. - BP&E Fees: Assumes linear trend growth in line with historical averages. - Recreation: Assumes linear trend growth in line with historical averages. - Other Revenue: Assumes linear trend growth in line with historical averages. - Ice: Assumes linear trend growth in line with historical averages. - Interfund Transfers: 6% increase over FY24, based on the projected costs of administrative services provided to other funds (Water, Stormwater, Parking, Golf, & Transportation). - Intergovernmental Revenues: Assumes linear trend growth in line with historical averages.